Humorloos/SMR/README.md

 During card review, questions following linked nodes are treated with a priority one level below sibling questions.

 ##### Connections
-If you don't want certain concepts to be connected in card review without creating any new cards, you can add hyperlinks in combination with bridges:
+If you want certain concepts to be connected in card review without creating any new cards, you can add hyperlinks in combination with bridges:
 <p align="center">
     <img src="https://raw.githubusercontent.com/Humorloos/SMR/master/screenshots/connection.png" alt="connection" width=64%/>
 </p>
-During card review, questions following the concept "general psychology" (which is a concept form another sheet in the same Xmind document) are treated with the same priority as questions following linked notes.
+During card review, questions following the concept "general psychology" (which is a concept form another sheet in the same Xmind document) will be treated with the same priority as questions following linked notes.
 <br><br>
 If you want to add a crosslink to a specific question to a concept, you can do so by adding a relationship with a hyperlink to the respective question:
 <p align="center">